stanimirovn/docs-redis/README.md

-# Redis for VMware Tanzu Docs
+# Redis for VMware Tanzu Application Service Docs

 ## Where is the book repository?